CompuTec/computec-docs/docs/pdc/administrator-guide/supported-devices.md

 # Supported Devices

+CompuTec PDC is designed to operate on a range of hardware devices that are compatible with the SAP Business One DI API.
+This includes commonly available PCs, industrial computers, and Windows tablets.
+Below, you'll find details on supported operating systems and recommended hardware configurations to ensure optimal performance.

+---

 PDC can operate on any hardware device that can handle SAP Business One DI API, which includes specific:

 - PCs